avaxcadabra/nft-mint/README.md

 ```zsh
 yarn deploy
 ```

-copy somewhere the address of the contract printed in the ouptup of the deploy command
+🔴 WARNING: Copy somewhere the address of the contract printed in the ouptup of the deploy command ! 🔴

 ## Mint NFT Web3 APP